SeatPlan Logo

 Where can I watch ballet in London?

 The English National Ballet is one of the best dance companies in the world, with performances often taking place at the London Coliseum.
-Theatregoers can watch the company’s productions at the Royal Albert Hall and Sadler’s Wells as well.
+Theatregoers can watch the company’s productions at the Royal Albert Hall, the Royal Opera House, and Sadler’s Wells as well.
 The latter, along with the Peacock Theatre, are also creative hubs for brand-new work by new and upcoming dance companies and choreographers.

 What is the most popular ballet show?